ejarzo/itp-blog/content/blog/pcomp-lap-tone-output/index.md

 <p></p>

-The melody played once on startup.
+The melody plays once on startup.

 <p>
 <video controls name="'Shave and a Haircut, Two Bits' melody" src="IMG_6353.mov"></video>
 <em>'Shave and a Haircut, Two Bits' melody</em>
 </p>

-I then changed the wiring by adding a third FSR and connecting each FSR to an input pin as well as to ground with a pulldown resistor.
+I then changed the wiring by adding a third FSR and connecting each FSR to its own input pin as well as to ground with a pulldown resistor.

 ![Wiring three FSRs to use as note triggers](IMG_6355.jpeg) _Wiring three FSRs to use as note triggers_